 The next fact to be noticed is the extension of the French positions in the Baidar Valley to the north side of the ridge overlooking Markoul and Koluluz.
 They were therefore complete masters of the Baidar Valley and the passes leading to the north.
 Taking a bird's eye view of the positions, we see the advanced posts of the Allies stretching from the right over Markoul, through Ozembash on their left, and thence by the line of the Tchernaya to the plateau We shall see the line of Sebastopol. of the Russians with its extreme right at Fort Constantine, its centre on the Inkerman heights, its left behind the Mackenzie ridge, and its extreme left near Markoul.
 We shall see the outposts of the belligerents facing each other on the right of the Allies, and engaged in constant skirmishes in the valley of the Upper Belbek, and on the banks of the Upper Tchuliu.
-We shall see the Russian battery at Inkerman firing " pot shots" at the French on the Tchernaya, and the batterics established in Sebastopol engaging those on the north side.
-Over the plateau of Sebastopol, in the valley of the Tchernaya and the valley of Baidar, we shall see the soldiers busily engaged in drilling and road-
+We shall see the Russian battery at Inkerman firing " pot shots" at the French on the Tchernaya, and the batteries established in Sebastopol engaging those on the north side.
+Over the plateau of Sebastopol, in the valley of the Tchernaya and the valley of Baidar, we shall see the soldiers busily engaged in drilling and roadmaking.
+The third point attracting attention is Eupatoria.
+Here there are possibly 40,000 or 50,000 men, with two British cavalry regiments, and a division of French horse.
+The activity of the latter is indicated by their success on the 29th of September, when General D'ALLONVILLE defeated General KorF, and captured six guns; and by a recent move along the road to Perekop.
+Combining these operations we get this result: the French have outflanked the enemy's left and gained the valley of the Upper Bolbek.
+Should this movement be continued, it is reasonable to suppose that the Russians would fall back upon the defiles of Mangup-Kaloh and Albat; and thus their left would face to the east and occupy these defiles, which are in fact little more than the beds of winter torrents, cut deeply in the ranges of cliff-like hills that run from Aitodor in a northerly direction to Baktchi-

-What further movement the French Serai. can make in this direction remains to be seen; but Prince GORTSCHAKOFF reports that he has this week been beaten at Koluluz and Janisala.
+Serai.
+What further movement the French can make in this direction remains to be seen; but Prince GORTSCHAKOFF reports that he has this week been beaten at Koluluz and Janisala.
 But we must take this in connexion with the occupation of Eupatoria in force, if we would estimate the pressure thus brought to bear on the enemy.
 And then we see that while the North side is bombarded daily, the left flank of the enemy is menaced, and a strong force is within three days' march of his line of communication with Russia.
 Simpheropol is now the strategic centre of the Crimea, and he who can hold that wins the victory.
 The expedition to Odessa is necessarily purely naval; the bombardment of that town would be a positive gain, as well as a strong diversion : the threatening movements of the fleet on the coast would constitute a diversion solely, but a diversion of considerable importance.